ayhamalharbat/starter-hugo-academic/content/home/projects.md

   # Page type to display.
 E.g. project.
   page_type: project

+  # Choose how many pages you would like to display (0 = all pages)
+  count: 2

   # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
   filter_default: 0